-Such bots can suggest what to watch tonight, provide a choice of different shows and even offer “own” views on particular films or series.
+Such chatbots can suggest what to watch tonight, provide a choice of different shows and even offer “own” views on particular films or series.
 They can also provide some fun facts or trivia on a movie or show to amuse the customers.

 AT&T launched an entertainment bot called Atticus with the primary purpose of entertaining its audience.
-The bot maintained totally human-like conversations and could talk on various subjects related to the TV shows that AT&T broadcast.
+The chatbot maintained totally human-like conversations and could talk on various subjects related to the TV shows that AT&T broadcast.

-Benefits of implementing a chatbot for telecom companies
+Benefits of implementing chatbots for telecommunication companies